Arcadia-Science/tandem-domain-proteins/README.md

 - `output_files/` - all output files including pairwise patristic distances, sequence divergence, and TM-scores
 - `output_plots/` - all plots outputted by pipeline
 - `pdb_domains/` - all split domain pdbs

-### Methods

-Once the environment is loaded you can run the full analysis by opening and running `full_HMMsplit_analyze_pipeline.ipynb`

 ### Compute Specifications